StevenMDixon/StevenMDixon/README.md

 About me:

-Hello, my name is Steven and I am currently a software engineer at Rev.io.
+My name is Steven Dixon and I am currently a Software Engineer at Rev.io.

-My current interests are programming, 3d modeling, wood working, and board games.
+My current hobbies and interests are:

-📚 Reading List:
-- [ ] Programming Pearls
+- Programming (C, C#, Javascript, and Python)
-- [ ] Refactoring
-- [ ] Design Patterns
-- [ ] Fundementals software architecture
-- [ ] Structure and Interpretation of Computer Programs
+- 3D Modeling & Printing (I have 2 Ender 3's and my modeling software of choice is FreeCad)
+- Board Games (Favorite game right now is Root)

 <!--
 **StevenMDixon/StevenMDixon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.